 Microsoft Train Simulator

-Microsoft’s Train Simulator is as self-descriptive as their legendary line of civilian flight simulator programs – you know what you’re in for just by reading the title.
+Microsoft’s Train Simulator is as self-descriptive as their legendary line of civilian flight simulator programs.
 You’re almost guaranteed the same response if you look at the creative force behind the program – Kuju Entertainment, best known today for their very own line of train simulator games bearing the same name, sans ‘Microsoft’.
 UK-based Kuju started their own train sim series with Rail Simulator (2009), but before that they were hard at work with Microsoft, creating what would be one of the most lasting non-flight simulators to hit the PC.